 Organizations today rely on hundreds if not thousands of software suppliers, and users are continually consuming and updating that software.
 Software supply chain security includes protecting all of that third-party software and externally sourced applications.
 This starts with gaining control and visibility over your entire organization.

-How ThreatWarrior Protects the Software Supply Chain
+How ThreatWarrior Protects the Digital Supply Chain

 ThreatWarrior was natively built to help you better protect your supply chain.
 Our Supply Chain Threat Detection capabilities identify known threat signatures and anomalies in your software supply chain, including in your other critical software applications and security tools.

 The growing supply chain introduces new vulnerabilities to your organization, and auto-updates can further increase the threat surface.
 ThreatWarrior reveals any anomalous behavior or suspicious updates, and identifies malicious communication between your environment and outside entities.

 Additionally, ThreatWarrior protects your network while remaining invisible to threat actors.
 As demonstrated in the SolarWinds attack, sophisticated threat actors can design their malware to lie dormant on a victim’s network to avoid being observed by security analysis tools, with the goal of activating later to evade detection.
 Every security tool visible on the network is not only ineffective, it’s a target.

 Many cybersecurity strategies and practices were created in a time when organizations still believed they could trust their vendors and third-party applications.
 Today, we know that “only using trusted vendors” does not make your network secure.
 Trusted vendors, even cybersecurity vendors, can be used to leverage attacks against an organization.
 Just because a solution is already deployed inside an enterprise does not make it immune to compromise.